 Basketball injuries can happen anytime, whether you’re shooting around in the backyard or playing for your college team.

-Mid-season injuries are less predictable; however, athletic trainers see many wear-and-tear type injuries at the end of the season, especially in juniors and seniors.
+Mid-season injuries are less predictable.
+However, at the end of the season, athletic trainers see many wear-and-tear type injuries, especially in juniors and seniors.

 Can I Prevent a Basketball Injury?

-There is no surefire way to prevent a basketball injury – however, the more strength training and conditioning you do, the more stable your knees, ankles and shoulder joints will be while you’re shooting hoops.
+There is no surefire way to prevent a basketball injury.
+However, the more strength training and conditioning you do, the more stable your knees, ankles and shoulder joints will be while you’re shooting hoops.

 Athletic trainers work daily with athletes to help prevent injury.
 These include:

-· Injury education with the athletes
+- Injury education with the athletes.

-· Recovery after events
+- Recovery after events.

 Multi-sport Athletes Have an Advantage

-“At the collegiate level, it becomes much harder to play multiple sports,” says Nathan.
+“At the collegiate level, it becomes much harder to play multiple sports,” says Ameen.
 “That’s where strategic cross-training, rest and recovery become the main factors of increased performance and a decreased chance of injury.”

 No matter what your sports journey looks like, make sure you’re tapping into the knowledge and expertise of your school’s athletic trainer.

-Connect with the St. Elizabeth Sports Medicine Team
+Connect With the St. Elizabeth Sports Medicine Team

 For more information or to schedule a consultation appointment with our Sports Medicine Team, please visit St. Elizabeth Sports Medicine.